AustinKelsay/AustinKelsay/README.md

 To be surounded by colleagues and teams building impactful software.

 # My history:
-I began my journey as a self taught developer with a passion for Bitcoin/FOSS.
-However, I learn faster in a team environment, so I got serious 2 years ago & enrolled in Lambda School as a Full Stack Web student.
-From Lambda School I graduated as a student and worked as a Team Lead for 1 year helping teach students how to code.
-Since mid 2021 I have worked as an AI Implementation Engineer at Forethought
+I began my journey self taught after my interest in Bitcoin grew to a passion along with my understanding of money and software.
+Quickly my pursuit outgrew my means, and I got serious enough about my interest 2 years ago to enter Lambda School (now Bloomtech) as a Full Stack Web student.
+While continuing my studies, I worked as a Team Lead for 1 year helping other students learn to code.
+After graduation, in 2021, I accepted a position at Forethought as an AI Solutions Engineer.

 ## Find me around the web 🌎: